 If you’re one of those people who enjoy high-end restaurants because there’s only a handful of items to choose from, now might be the right time for you to take to the skies.
 The U.S. Department of State still has a Global Level 4 Health Advisory, which urges Americans to avoid international travel, but the Department is also posting regularly updated information on which countries you actually can visit.
 As of July 2020, a few countries are open to U.S. citizens, including Albania, where there are no quarantine requirements upon arrival.

 You can also visit Antigua and Barbuda, though you’re required to have proof of a recent negative COVID test to get there (which is stated on the Health Declaration Form).
-Additional screening may be needed upon arrival, which will mean a $100 test.
+When you arrive, you may need additional screening, which will mean a $100 test.
 Ultimately, the authorities in Antigua and Barbuda will determine if this is required of you.
-If you arrive by sea, most U.S. citizens are required to self-quarantine for 14 days.
+If you arrive by sea, will be required to self-quarantine for 14 days.

 A Tropical Getaway

 Aruba is one of the most recent countries to start re-welcoming Americans as of July 2020.
 To travel here, U.S. citizens will need proof of a negative COVID test taken 12 – 72 hours prior to boarding your flight if you’re from a high-risk state.
 If you’re from another state, you can upload your test results or opt to have one at the airport for $75.
 Once you arrive in Aruba, you must quarantine for 24 hours if you’re still waiting for test results.
 Mandatory Aruba Visitors Insurance is not required here, and you must purchase coverage that costs around $100 for most adults.